 Habit - Rhizomatous perennial forb, from stout caudex.

-Stems - Erect, to 1 m, purplish near the base, herbaceous, pilose at base (hairs becoming dense and antrorse appressed on peduncles), single from the base.
+Stems - Erect, to 1 m, single from the base, sometimes branched, purplish near the base, pilose at base (hairs becoming dense and antrorse appressed on peduncles).

 Inflorescence - Each stem with 2 or 3 opposite whorls of 3 or 4 involucral bracts, the uppermost involucre positioned 11-42 cm below the flower, the bracts once-compound with 3 leaflets, short-petiolate but otherwise much resembling the basal leaves, the leaflets with stalks 9-64 mm long, lobed or parted and toothed, narrowed or tapered to a sharp point at the tip.
 Petioles of involucral bracts with a more distinct adaxial groove.
 Flowers 1-7 per stem on long, hairy peduncles.

-Flowers - Sepals 5, petalloid, greenish-white, sericeous abaxially, glabrous adaxially, 1 cm long, 5 mm broad, acute, with expanded margins near the apex.
+Flowers - Sepals 5, petalloid, 7-21 mm long, 5 mm broad, white or greenish white, sericeous abaxially, glabrous adaxially, acute, with expanded margins near the apex.
 Margins often involute.
 Petals absent.
 Stamens numerous.
 Filaments glabrous, greenish-white, of varying lengths but the longest to 6 mm.
 Anthers yellow to greenish, 1.5 mm long.
 Pistils numerous, each with 1 ovule and 1 style.
 Receptacle cylindrical.
 Individual carpels green, pubescent at the base.

 Fruits - Achenes, borne in cylindrical cluster, this less than twice as long as wide, to 3 cm long, 1 cm in diameter.
 Achenes obovate in outline, densely pubescent with woolly hairs concealing only the basal half, the beak 1-2 mm long.
 Receptacle elongated at fruiting.